-4.1 Borrowing constraints
+4.1 Borrowing Constraints

-As is clear from the scaled asset profile in Figure 2(d), an optimizing individual is indebted for more than twenty years during the first part of his/her life.
+As is clear from the scaled asset profile in Fig. 3d, an optimizing individual is indebted for more than 20 years during the first part of his/her life.
 In the base model capital markets are perfect and individuals are freely able to borrow against future wage income.
-In this subsection we investigate the qualitative and quantitative importance of this capital market assumption.11 In the trivial case, without any borrowing allowed whatsoever, the constraint is bound to have major effects because a positive amount of schooling would be prohibitively unattractive as the agent has no income during the schooling period and consumption is essential.12
+In this subsection we investigate the qualitative and quantitative importance of this capital market assumption.
+12 In the trivial case, without any borrowing allowed whatsoever, the constraint is bound to have major effects because a positive amount of schooling would be prohibitively unattractive as the agent has no income during the schooling period and consumption is essential.
+13

-We study a less drastic capital market imperfection by assuming that there exists a perfect13 system of study loans during the schooling period and a prohibition on borrowing after leaving school.
-Two regimes can be distinguished, depending on whether or not the borrowing constraint is binding.
+We study a less drastic capital market imperfection by assuming that there exists a perfect system of study loans during the schooling period and a prohibition on borrowing after leaving school.
+14 Two regimes can be distinguished, depending on whether or not the borrowing constraint is binding.
 If the constraint does not bind, then the optimal paths for consumption and leisure are limited only by a present-value constraint just as in the base model.
 We refer to this as the (Irving) Fisher Regime, after its principal architect.
 In contrast, if the borrowing constraint is binding, then the paths for consumption and leisure are limited by the availability of non-asset income, i.e. a flow constraint is relevant in that case.
-We call this the (John Maynard) Keynes Regime.14
+We call this the (John Maynard) Keynes Regime.
+15

 In our extended model the life-cycles dates are as follows.
 The educational phase is Fisherian and lasts for ages $0 \le u < E$.
-It is followed by the Keynesian employment phase for $E \le u < F$, where F stands for the age at which the constraint on borrowing first ceases
+It is followed by the Keynesian employment phase for $E \le u < F$, where F stands for the age at which the constraint on borrowing first ceases to bind.
+The remainder of life is Fisherian and consists of an employment phase (F < u < R) and a retirement phase $(R < u < D_b)$.